OSNA Bylaws adopted July 23, 2018

 Section 9.6 – Oversight

-The President, whose duty it shall be to supervise the Treasurer’s accounts during the year and at the close of the fiscal year and to report at the Annual Meeting, shall appoint a finance committee of at least three (3) members.
+The President, whose duty it shall be to supervise the Treasurer’s accounts during the year and at the close of the fiscal year and to report at the January meeting, may appoint a finance committee of at least three (3) Members.

-OSNA will have the power to indemnify and hold harmless any Director, Officer, or employee from any suit, damage, claim, judgement, or liability arising out of, or asserted to arise out of, conduct of such person in his/her capacity as a Director, Officer, or employee (except in cases involving willful misconduct).
+OSNA will have the power to indemnify and hold harmless any Director, Officer, or employee from any suit, damage, claim, judgment or liability arising out of, or asserted to arise out of, conduct of such person in his or her capacity as a Director, officer, or employee (except in cases involving willful misconduct).
 The Corporation will have the power to purchase or procure insurance for such purposes.

 Article 11 – Amendments

-These Bylaws can be amended by the Board, provided that the amendment(s) has been submitted in writing at the previous regular meeting of the members.
+The Board of Directors can amend these bylaws, provided that the amendment(s) has been submitted in writing at the previous regular meeting of the current residential or business Members.